Geology (GEO)

 GEO 1013.
 The Third Planet.
 (3-0) 3 Credit Hours.
 (TCCN = GEOL 1301)

 Evolution of ideas concerning the earth’s origin, structure, and age; social impact of recognizing the antiquity of the planet and humankind’s brief presence; examination of how the distribution of planetary resources and climate change influenced the rise and clash of civilizations.
-May not be applied to a major in geology.
-May apply toward the Core Curriculum requirement in Life and Physical Sciences.
+May be applied toward the Core Curriculum requirement in Life and Physical Sciences.
+May not be applied to a major in geosciences.
 Generally offered: Fall, Spring, Summer.
-Course Fees: DL01 $75; LRC1 $12; LRS1 $46.20; STSI $21.60.
+Course Fee: DL01 $75; LRC1 $12; LRS1 $46.20; STSI $21.60.

 GEO 1033.
 Geology of North American National Parks.
 (3-0) 3 Credit Hours.
 (TCCN = GEOL 1302)